flutter/website/json.md

 reflection, which makes it not compatible with Flutter.
 </aside>

-Although you cannot use runtime reflection with Flutter, some libraries give us similarly easy to use APIs but are based on code generation instead.
+Although you cannot use runtime reflection with Flutter, some libraries give you similarly easy to use APIs but are based on code generation instead.
 This approach is covered in more detail in the [code generation libraries](#code-generation) section.

-<a name="manual-serialization"></a>
+<a name="manual-encoding"></a>
 ## Serializing JSON manually using dart:convert

-Basic JSON serialization in Flutter is very simple.
-Flutter has a built-in `dart:convert` library, which includes a straightforward JSON encoder and decoder.
+Basic JSON encoding in Flutter is very simple.
+Flutter has a built-in `dart:convert` library that includes a straightforward JSON encoder and decoder.

 Here is an example JSON for a simple user model.